komjolk/better_launcher/README.md

 Blocks stores all blocks in a list where x,y is the position of the top, and the right corner and h, w are height and width respectively.
 Command is a list of strings where the first string is the command to run and the rest are optional commands.If color is wanted instead of image write a non existing image.

 Player is the moveable object where x,y is the start position of the top right corner.
 Speed is in acceleration where 1 is an acceleration of 1 pixel/s every 1/60th of a second same with gravity and jump_speed.
-If color is wanted instead of image write a non existing image.
+Every update friction * momentum is subtracted from momementum; If color is wanted instead of image write a non existing image.

 Screen stores the data for the screen with w and h as width and height and color being the background color in rgb